 4. Partake in a Valentine’s Day Craft Project

-- Bring Starbucks coffee in for all your coworkers.
+- Bring coffee and treats in for all your coworkers.

 - Do a heart-healthy workout.

 - Plan something for Galentine’s Day instead with your pals.

 - Wear something that makes you feel fun and awesome!

 - Use the day to emphasize acts of kindness.
 Say thank you.
 Hold the door for the person behind you.
 Let that car merge in front of you.

 - Journal.
 Dive into your thoughts and get lost in them.
 Let it pour out of you.